-Trigeminal neuralgia is a chronic condition that causes extreme facial pain.
+Trigeminal neuralgia – also referred to as TN or TGN – is a chronic condition that causes extreme facial pain.
 With unpredictable attacks followed by increasingly brief periods of remission, trigeminal neuralgia is acknowledged by many in the medical field as the most painful condition in existence.

 Symptoms of Trigeminal Neuralgia

 Symptoms of trigeminal neuralgia include sudden, severe, electric shock-like spasms or stabbing pain on one side of the face that last several seconds.

 Pain is often around the eye, cheek or lower part of the face and can be triggered by everyday occurrences such as laughing, drinking, chewing, brushing teeth, talking or facial touching.
 In some cases, patients first assume their condition is caused by nerves

 associated with the teeth, and seek help from a dentist, though the

 pain can be also be reported in the ear, eye and even the nose.
 If left untreated, the disease tends to worsen overtime.